rodnaph/jithub/README.md

 )
 ```

+## Responses

+At the moment methods that request JSON will have that returned as Clojure data
+structures, and where that doesn't make sense the response map is returned (with
+headers and such).

 ## Current Scope

 This code was extracted from part of another project as it might be useful, but this